Renters guide: Are you ready to rent?

 - Does it have a formal superintendent or a formal process for submitting work requests?

-- Beware of rental and landlord scams.
 Unfortunately, rental scams are difficult to spot.
 If you don't protect yourself beforehand, you may find yourself out of cash and a place to live.
 Haley*, 25, found that out the hard way when she started searching for an apartment in New York City.
-"I rented from a man on Craigslist, and he was insistent that I pay all the money up front,"she said.
+"I rented from a man on Craigslist and he was insistent that I pay all the money up front," she said.
 "That's a bad idea, even if the reason for paying upfront seems plausible."
 She had her dad check out the place and then reluctantly gave the man the money.
-Big mistake: "It turned out he was pulling a scam on many people and was actually getting evicted himself,"she says.
+Big mistake: "It turned out he was pulling a scam on many people and was actually getting evicted himself," she says.
 "I got the money back but had to get [law enforcement] involved."
 Be patient when looking for an apartment.
 If the apartment doesn't feel right or the landlord makes you nervous, you should move on.

-- Consider renters insurance for your apartment.
+Would renters insurance be a good idea?
 Think about everything you own: computer, smartphone, clothes, furniture, TV.
 Just those basics are probably worth several thousand dollars.
 If you rent an apartment and an unexpected event such as a fire, theft or water leak occurs, the insurance the landlord has covers his interests, such as repairs to the building, not yours.
 This means any losses or replacement costs come out of your pocket.
 When it comes to renters insurance, there's no one-size-fits-all policy.
 A policy can be customized with the coverage amounts and additional coverages that are right for you.

-- Prepare to be a good renter.
-You should consider your apartment as if it was your own home, and care for it accordingly.
+You should consider your apartment as if it was your own home and care for it accordingly.
 In addition to keeping your landlord happy, taking care of your rental gives you a stronger hand in rent negotiations and might even allow you to change the terms of the lease.
 You'll also save money if you're not evicted or you don't have to forfeit your security deposit.

 You should know some common rental language before you sign the lease, such as: